Chifley (NSW)

 Chifley shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 28.0%, significantly lower than the SA4 region average of 54.6%.
 Bachelor degrees are most common at 18.0%, followed by postgraduate qualifications (8.2%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 34.3% of residents aged 15+ holding them, including advanced diplomas (12.8%) and certificates (21.5%).
-Educational participation is high, with 32.5% currently enrolled in formal education, comprising 11.1% in primary, 9.8% in secondary, and 5.3% in tertiary education.
+Vocational credentials are held by 34.3% of residents aged 15 and above, with advanced diplomas at 12.8% and certificates at 21.5%.
+Educational participation is high, with 32.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education